spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/scalable-application-infrastructure.md

 In some cases, a smaller amount of messages may require more workers for processing.
 To balance such cases, use the `QUEUE_PRIORITY` configurable parameter.

 `QUEUE_PRIORITY` defines configurable ratio per queue.
-If a queue has higher priority in processing, based on this ration, it allocates more workers in proportion to the number of messages.
+If a queue has higher priority in processing, based on this ratio, it allocates more workers in proportion to the number of messages.
 The default value is `1`.

 Configured `QUEUE_PRIORITY` and `THREAD_POOL_SIZE` with consideration of each other may increase efficiency of resource utilization even further.
 You can fine tune these parameters based on  statistics of worker execution.
 For example, you can collect it using New Relic.